pabloprf/PORTALS-tutorial/docs/source/vitals_capabilities.rst

 	dvs_min = [     0.7,      0.7,      0.7,    0.7]
 	dvs_max	= [     1.3,      1.3,      1.3,    1.3]

-Then, as it the case for all optimization problems in PORTALS, you must create a function class by selecting the namelist file to use:
+Then, as it the case for all optimization problems in PORTALS, you must create a function class by selecting the namelist file to use (see :ref:`Understanding the PORTALS namelist` to understand how to construct the namelist file):

 .. code-block:: python